Billuc/Yumee/README.md

 ### Using SongMetadataEmbedder

 The library exposes the SongMetadataEmbedder class.
-This class has 2 method : `open_file` and `embed`.
+This class has 1 method : `open_file`.

-`open_file` opens an audio file at a provided path and returns a `BaseSongFile` to manipulate its metadata. `embed` opens an audio file and modifies its metadata according to the data provided.
+`open_file` opens an audio file at a provided path and returns a `BaseSongFile` to manipulate its metadata.
+Once you have a `BaseSongFile`, you have access to methods like `embed` or `extract`. `embed` modifies the metadata of the SongFile according to the data provided. `extract` returns the metadata that was embedded in the file.

 **Example 1 :**